qhv1/CS1632_Fall2020/exercises/Supplement1/README.md

 ## What To Do

+You will modify three files: **RentACatImpl.java**, **StepDefinitions.java**, and **rent_a_cat_return_cats.feature**.
+The RentACatImpl class is the (incomplete) implementation of the Rent-A-Cat system.
+The StepDefinitions class is the (incomplete) implementation of Cucumber steps corresponding to the Gherkin steps.
+The rent_a_cat_return_cats.feature file is a description of the "return cat" feature in the Rent-A-Cat system written in the Gherkin language.
+All the places to modify have been marked by // TODO comments.

+### Updating RentACatImpl.java

 Let's first start by completing src/main/java/RentACatImpl.java.
 You can just copy the version that you completed for Exercise 2.
 Just by doing that, many tests will pass now.
 Try running it after copying the file and you will get:

 ```
 ...